Martha Regula Biography

 Martha Regula is a native of Navarre, Ohio, but has spent most of her adult life living in, and seeing other parts of the country.
 She brings 27 years experience in both public and private education and 16 years experience in librarianship to her position at the NFLL.

-She was recently awarded the Kent State School of Library Science Alumnus of the Year Award for her significant contributions to her profession.
+She was awarded the Kent State School of Library Science Alumnus of the Year Award for her significant contributions to her profession.
 She graduated at the top of her class from the Kent State School of Library Science and is a member of Beta Phi Mu, International Library and Information Science Honor Society.

 After graduating with a bachelor of arts in Journalism with a minor in English from Ohio Wesleyan University, Martha moved to Tennessee, where she taught high school English for a number of years.
 She then moved to Florida and taught both high school and middle school while continuing her education to get her elementary certification.